moustafa-m/MECH3895_project/README.md

 ### Rviz
 An Rviz node is used to visualise the data that is being used (such as object geometries) and processed data (planner paths).

 The paths are visualised by arrows.
-Each arrow indicates a waypoint in the path and its pose is the same as the end-effector pose for that waypoint.
+Each arrow indicates a waypoint in the path and its pose is the same as the end-effector pose for that waypoint (the arrows point in the z-axis direction of the end-effector as this is the axis that indicates the pointing direction).

 When planning in clutter, the arrows have different colour due to the path being divided into sub-paths for different actions (move, push, reset etc.).